 ♦ ••••••••••••••••••••••••••••••••••• Shows the approximate charge level of the battery relative to a full charge.
 Each bar (displayed from right to left), represents a 10% charge.
 The upper and lower triangles indicate the presence of main (upper) and secondary (lower) batteries.
 A triangle blinks when that battery is charging.
 The main battery charges first, discharges last.
-See "Battery Status" on page 2-14 for more information about the battery indicators. \$ The outline blinks when the battery charge is critically low.
+See "Battery Status" on page 2-15 for more information about the battery indicators. \$ The outline blinks when the battery charge is critically low.
 The OmniBook also beeps.
 Low battery ₩ No battery activity; no charging.
-If a left bar appears in the far left of the battery cell, the battery is overheated, so charging stops.
-Defective battery ₩ (The battery is too hot to charge.
-Not necessarily a defective battery.
-Overheated battery
+Defective battery